paradigma-cl/unbreakableID/README.md

 ## The problem
 The world - is still- dominated by two extreme visions: one that denies the radical changes in patterns of communication that the ICT revolution entails and the other that denies the persistence of an economy based on the physical constraints imposed by location and the material nature of most goods and products.

-The problems and opportunities detected are the advent and use of ICT to transform patterns of communication and that businesses are not fully aware of how these technologies should be used to create appropriate communication in order to be more productive.
-Communication that is acceptable for people both being a customer and a human being.
+The problems and opportunities detected are the advent and use of ICT to transform patterns of communication and that businesses are not fully aware of how these technologies should be used to create appropriate communication to be more productive.
+Communication that is acceptable for people both a customer and a human being.

 ## Solution
 Victor Frankl, facing the purpose of life, is best cured by going outside, extending the self rather than contracting it, in service to others, in upholding a value, in embracing suffering positively rather than negatively.
 [4]